Primary

 Hold heavy dumbbells, kettlebells, or farmer handles at your sides.
 Stand tall with chest up and shoulders back.
 Walk with controlled steps, maintaining perfect posture throughout.
 When your posture starts to break down, end the set.

-Want Farmer Carry in your program?
+See where Farmer Carry fits in your weekly plan

 Hold weights in both hands at your sides.